Clan Tour – OUTLANDER series and Loch Ness

 Culloden House Hotel is a brief visit that transports you back in time.
 Once a 16th-century Jacobean Castle, it’s notable for hosting Bonnie Prince Charlie before the Battle of Culloden.
 The site is a peaceful, historic spot that adds flavor to the tour’s narrative.

 Clava Cairns offers a look at prehistoric burial sites dating back around 4,000 years.
 The passage graves and standing stones are especially atmospheric, and the largest standing stone is linked to the Outlander series—making it a favorite with fans.
-The site’s mysterious vibe is perfect for imagining ancient Scotland.
+The site’s mysterious vibe is great for imagining ancient Scotland.

 Finally, the Culloden Battlefield is the tour’s emotional climax.
 The site of the 1746 Jacobite uprising, it’s a powerful reminder of Scotland’s turbulent history.
 While admission isn’t included, the battlefield’s memorials and visitor center are well worth the visit for history lovers.